apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 [Cassandra BlobStore cache](0025-cassandra-blob-store-cache.md) proposed to leverage Cassandra as a performance (latency) enhancer for ObjectStorage technologies.

-Yet again it had been decided to use conditional statements in modules in order to lower the cardinality.
+Yet again it had been decided to use conditional statements in modules in order to lower the number of product.

 However, [Cassandra BlobStore cache](0025-cassandra-blob-store-cache.md) requires expensive resource initialization requiring to perform upgrade procedure (usage of an additional cache keyspace) that represents a cost we don't want to